shihaoshen/IsoEvaluation/IsoComp/README.md

 Gold standard H1: T-test of Flux psi P < 0.05.
-Gold standard H0: logistic P > 0.5, |delta psi|<1%.
+Gold standard H0: T-test P > 0.5, |delta psi|<1%.
 T-test calculated on the isoform with largest Flux psi difference.
 Gold standard required sum of module counts of all transcript averaged over all replicates to be >=10.

     Rscript roc_ttest.R